SkinetTeam/Skinet-MEST-C/docs/Installation-Guide.md

 ## 1. Getting all the required tool's files
 1. [Download](../../../archive/refs/heads/stable.zip) or clone the [repository](../../../).
 2. Unzip or move the repository in the directory of your choice.
-3. Download the weights file(s) (a weights file is a folder containing an `assets`, `variables` folder and a `saved_model.pb` file, they might be zipped so you need to unzip it) and maybe some images you want to run the inference on and put it/them in the same folder.
-Images should be put in a sub-directory named `images\<Mode name>`.
+3. Download the weights file(s) (a weights file is a folder containing an `assets`, `variables` folder and a `saved_model.pb` file, they might be zipped so you need to unzip it).
+The weight files are available in the release section of this repository.
+4. Images you want to run the inference should be put in a sub-directory named `images\<Mode name>`.

 ## 2. Setting up the Python Environment
 1. Download and install [MiniConda3](https://conda.io/en/latest/miniconda), you can also use [Anaconda3](https://www.anaconda.com/products/individual#Downloads).